chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/review/README.md

 **Business Rules**:
 - Reviews must maintain an immutable history of edits
-- Reviews cannot be submitted without product purchase verification
+- Reviews cannot be submitted without [Product](../ubiquitous-language/guidelines/glossary.md#product) purchase verification
 - Moderation status controls review visibility
 - Helpfulness votes can only be cast by authenticated customers
 - Review responses must be attributed to either EFI staff or supplier representatives